Third Partition of Poland: Aftermath

-The Third Partition of the Polish–Lithuanian Commonwealth ended the existence of an independent Polish and Lithuanian state for the next 123 years.
+The Third Partition of the Polish–Lithuanian Commonwealth ended the existence of independent Polish or Lithuanian states for the next 123 years.
 Immediately following the Third Partition, the occupying powers forced many Polish politicians, intellectuals, and revolutionaries to emigrate across Europe, in what was later known as the Great Emigration.
 These Polish nationalists participated in uprisings against Austria, Prussia, and Russia in former Polish lands, and many would serve France as part of the Polish Legions.
 In addition, Polish poets and artists would make the desire for national freedom a defining characteristic of the Polish Romanticist movement.
 Poland briefly regained semi-autonomy in 1807 when Napoleon created the Duchy of Warsaw, but this effectively ended with the Congress of Vienna in 1815.
 The Congress created the Kingdom of Poland, sometimes called Congress Poland, as a Russian puppet state.
 Even this, however, came to an end after a Polish insurrection in 1831, at which point Russia ended most of the kingdom's autonomy and exacted multiple punitive measures on the Polish populace.
 In 1867, Russia made Poland an official part of the Russian Empire, as opposed to a puppet state.
 Poland would not regain full independence until the end of World War I when the signing of the Treaty of Versailles and the collapse of the Austro-Hungarian Empire allowed for the resurrection of Polish national sovereignty.

-On 29 August 1918 Council of People's Commissars of the Russian Soviet Federative Socialist Republic denounced the partitions of Poland.
+On 29 August 1918, the Council of People's Commissars of the Russian Soviet Federative Socialist Republic denounced the partitions of Poland.